f5devcentral/f5-big-iq-lab/docs/class3/module4/lab3.rst

 ``index = "main" |table _time,result.result{}.transactions$avg-count-per-sec | rename result.result{}.transactions$avg-count-per-sec as transactions | spath``

-Click on the *SPLUNK* button on the system *Ubuntu Lamp Server* in lab environment.
+Click on the *SPLUNK* button on the system *Ubuntu Lamp Server* in the lab environment.
 Use ``admin/purple123`` to authenticate.

 *Dashboard in Splunk*